shiuandai/Basketball-Scoreboard/README.md

 ---

-> The **Basketball Scoreboard** is my second static website which I learnt how to use the flexbox in two column web struture and the concept of code reusability.
-By writing the function, I know how to implement function and reduce the repetitive code.
+> The **Basketball Scoreboard** is my second static website where I learned how to use the flexbox in two-column web structure and the concept of code reusability.
+By writing the function, I know how to implement the function and reduce the repetitive code.

 I start the Scrimba Module 2 course- Web dev basics and learn how to use the basic Loop & Function knowledge.
-At the end of the course, I follow the Figma template to finish a basketball scoreboard which can be used in any game, take a look on the → [Basketball_Scoreboard](https://shiuandai.github.io/Basketball-Scoreboard/).
+At the end of the course, I follow the Figma template to finish a basketball scoreboard that can be used in any game, take a look at the → [Basketball_Scoreboard](https://shiuandai.github.io/Basketball-Scoreboard/).

 ## How I start the project?

 * Ensure all points are taken into consideration from Figma Template. → [Figma Template from Scrimba](https://www.figma.com/file/YC48MCx4frBFtYoz6rNJE6/Basketball-Scoreboard?type=design&node-id=0%3A1&mode=design&t=x5mv3JS4Vi3QXr1R-1)
-* Having a materials preparation document where I collect font style/color to match a better visual communication and coherence in one page.
+* Having a materials preparation document where I collect font style/color to match better visual communication and coherence in one page.
-* It's important to brainstorm the HTML structure before starting coding, this step helps me save the time.
+* It's important to brainstorm the HTML structure before starting coding, this step helps me save time.
-* Use the "DRY" concept (Don't Repeat Yourself), so that I learn how to write a function which can be easily used on my project.
+* Use the "DRY" concept (Don't Repeat Yourself), so that I learn how to write a function that can be easily used on my project.
-* To show the completed work between a Web and a template, I prefer refining the CSS code to make sure the project can align the design.
+* To show the completed work between a Web and a template, I prefer refining the CSS code to make sure the project can align with the design.

 ---